-- 1) Find the variable field you created in "Create the variable" on page 19. - 2) Click once just in front of this field, then right-click and click Fields on the pop-up menu. - 3) On the Edit Fields: Variables dialog box (Figure 18), change the value of the variable to Pro.
+- 1) Find the variable field you created in "Create the variable" on page 18. - 2) Click once just in front of this field, then right-click and click Fields on the pop-up menu. - 3) On the Edit Fields: Variables dialog box (Figure 18), change the value of the variable to Pro.

-- 4) If you have set fields to update automatically, all of the conditional and hidden text that uses this variable as a condition will change. - Conditional text and hidden text can only be edited in the Edit Fields dialog box.
+4) If you have set fields to update automatically, all of the conditional and hidden text that uses this variable as a condition will change.